stormpath/express-stormpath/docs/login.rst

 Next URI
 --------

-The form will render with two fields for username and password, and this form will be posted to ``/login``.
+The form will render with two fields for login and password, and this form will be posted to ``/login``.
 If login is successful, we will redirect the user to ``/``.
 If you wish to change this, use the ``nextUri`` config option::